Too many patients are re-hospitalized

 Frequent hospital readmissions are not just a hospital problem; they are a community problem and all providers in the community have a role in providing the high quality, coordinated and patient-centered care that prevents avoidable readmissions.

 We know simply raising broad awareness of better practice will not achieve sustainable results, nor will it change behaviors on a large scale.
-However, through the Partnership for Community Health project, peers and communities become a powerful force for change when they are willing to share and interact, and to integrate and implement solutions.
+However, through the QIO Program, health care providers and communities become a powerful force for change when they are willing to share and interact, and to integrate and implement solutions.

-For more information visit TMF’s Partnership for Community Health webpage.
+For more information visit our hospital network webpage.